wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

 - ``none``: the check will be evaluated as **passed** if **none** of its rules are satisfied, and as **failed** as soon as one evaluates to **passed**.

-Special mention deserves the how how rules evaluated as **non-applicable** are treated by the aforementioned aggregators.
+Special mention deserves how rules evaluated as **non-applicable** are treated by the aforementioned aggregators.

 - ``all``: If any rule returns **non-applicable**, and no rule returns **failed**, the result will be **non-applicable**.